Introduction goes here.

 28

-Letters of general attorney in England for one year for John de Lawton Lauton, kt, who is going across the sea in the king’s service, in the company of John de Hastings Hastynges, earl of Pembroke, nominating Roger Berde of Swanstone Swayneston and Philip Holgot alternately.
+Letters of general attorney in England for one year for Lauton John de Lawton, kt , who is going overseas in the king’s service, in the company of Hastynges John de Hastings, earl of Pembroke , nominating Roger Berde of Swayneston Swanstone and Philip Holgot alternately.

 The same William [de Burstall] received the attorneys.